- About Us

 - Historic Photos Collection

-Official Park Brochures and Handbooks
+Official Park Brochures

-The official park brochures and handbooks developed by Harpers Ferry Center are known for their reliability, thoroughness, visual appeal, and standard design elements that contribute to the National Park Service graphic identity.
+The official park brochures developed by Harpers Ferry Center are known for their reliability, thoroughness, visual appeal, and standard design elements that contribute to the National Park Service graphic identity.
 The most traditional and low-tech of the various media, publications remain a core element in a park’s interpretive program.
 As park visitation increases and personal services decrease, the onsite portability of publications gives them a significant role in providing visitors with interpretive, logistical, and safety information.
 Publications are also the one interpretive medium visitors can take with them as a souvenir and handy home reference.

 Besides highlighting the park’s interpretive themes and subthemes, publications provide accurate maps and tour information and highlight warnings and precautions not only to protect visitors and resources, but to avoid tort claims against the parks.
 They help park management provide the public with information about environmental and preservation issues and broaden awareness of the need for protection of cultural heritage and conservation areas.
 Parks can update their brochures when they are due for reprinting—annually in most cases—allowing them to reflect the latest National Park Service policy and the latest cartographic, historical, and scientific research.